Wildfires expand in Oregon and California, threatening homes and prompting evacuations

 Residents of the Western United States have been sweltering in a heat wave that hospitalized some people, with temperatures forecast to hit dangerous levels throughout the weekend in Washington, Oregon, Southern California, Nevada and Arizona.

 Clay said the weather has moderated since the fire broke out, with Sunday’s high expected to be 94 degrees (34 Celsius).
-But as the day goes on, humidity levels were expected to drop and the winds to pick up in the afternoon.
+But humidity levels were expected to drop amid increasing winds later Sunday afternoon.

 “That’s been a driving factor in the afternoons since we’ve seen the fire activity pick up for the last three days,” Clay said, adding that “support from all up and down California has been critical to our efforts.”